-Interested countries may sponsor draft resolutions by signing the appropriate sponsorship list available in the Secretariat of the Commissions, as well as by indicating their sponsorship of draft resolutions by raising their name plates either during the discussion in the Committee of the Whole or during the adoption in the plenary.
+Interested countries may sponsor draft resolution by signing the appropriate sponsorship list available in the Secretariat of the Commissions, or sponsor draft resolutions during discussion in the Committee of the Whole or during the adoption in the plenary by raising their name plates.

 Draft resolution or draft decision?
-What is the difference?
+What's the difference?

-There is often confusion as to the difference between a resolution and a decision.
-They are equal in legislative standing, and both require the formal adoption by the intergovernmental body.
+There is often confusion in as to the difference between a resolution and a decision.
+Both are equal in legislative weight, and both require formal adoption by the intergovernmental body.
+Although there is no legislative distinction between a resolution and a decision.

-A few rules of thumb on the distinction between the two
+Here are a few rules of thumb to distinguish between the two: